- Outbreak stage

 P. ramorum has been found on nursery stock in a number of other European countries including Belgium, the Czech Republic, Netherlands, Denmark, France, Ireland, Italy, Spain (including the Balearics), Slovenia, and Sweden.

 Few trees in the UK were affected until 2009, when P. ramorum was found infecting and killing large numbers of Japanese larch trees in South West England.
-Then in 2010 it was found on Japanese larches in Wales, Northern Ireland and the Republic of Ireland, and 2011 it was confirmed at locations in western Scotland.
+Then in 2010 it was found on Japanese larches in Wales, Northern Ireland and the Republic of Ireland.
+In 2011 it was found in western Scotland.

 Evidence from California and Oregon indicates that P. ramorum can be spread over several miles in mists, air currents, watercourses and rainsplash.
 We also know that Phytophthora pathogens can be spread on footwear, dogs’ paws, bicycle wheels, tools and equipment etc. Movement of infected plants is also a key means of spreading it over long distances.

-Diagnosis uses a combination of: visual inspection by trained observers; field tests of symptomatic bark and needles with test kits known as lateral flow devices (LFDs), which indicate Phytophthora infection to genus level; and laboratory tests of bark and foliage samples to isolate the pathogen and confirm its species.
-Laboratory tests to confirm the presence of P. ramorum in larch bark and foliage present a number of technical challenges, and return a conclusive result in only about one-third of all symptomatic material sent in for testing, so we cannot rely solely on laboratory tests.
+Diagnosis uses a combination of visual inspection by trained observers, and field tests of symptomatic bark and needles with test kits known as lateral flow devices (LFDs).
+These are commercially available, pocket-sized kits which can give an indication in 5-10 minutes of whether a Phytophthora organism is present in the symptomatic tissue.
+Laboratory tests are required to either isolate the pathogen or detect its DNA to confirm the exact species.
+Laboratory tests to diagnose P. ramorum in larch bark and foliage present a number of technical challenges, and return a conclusive result in about 80% of all symptomatic material sent in for testing, so we cannot rely solely on laboratory tests.
 If, however, laboratory analysis confirms the presence of another causal agent, the site will not be classed as infected, but will be kept under surveillance.

-No cure has been found and there are no chemical treatments currently available that are effective against P. ramorum.
-There are some fungicides that can suppress the symptoms, but none that will kill the pathogen.
-So, the objective of any control approach must be to prevent or minimise any further spread of P. ramorum and the damage it causes.
+No cure has been found and there are no effective chemical treatments available.
+There are fungicides which can suppress the symptoms, but none will kill the pathogen.
+So the objective of any control approach must be to prevent or minimise any further spread of P. ramorum and the damage it causes.
 The best available scientific advice is to remove and kill the living plant tissue on which the organism depends for reproduction.
 In the case of infected larch, this means affected trees should be felled or otherwise killed as quickly as possible after detection of the disease and before the next spring or autumn period of sporulation begins on the needles.